veridondevvv/Yumiko-Memory-Analyzer/README.md

 | **Medium** | 8+ | Moderate evidence, likely a cheat |
 | **Low** | 3+ | Some indicators, inconclusive |
 | **Very Low** | <3 | Minimal evidence, may be false positive |

+### Advanced Detection Logic

+#### Category Cross-Referencing

+When 3 or more advanced framework categories (Mixin, Event Bus, Rotation/Aim, Packet Manipulation, Config, Command, HUD, Friend System) are detected simultaneously, an additional +15 is added to the score.
+This reflects that legitimate mods rarely trigger multiple framework categories at once.

+#### Legitimate Mod Whitelist

+When legitimate client patterns (Lunar Client, Badlion Client, OptiFine, Feather, Essential, LabyMod, etc.) are found in `MINECRAFT_IDENTIFIER` hits, the score is reduced by 10 (if score ≥ 20).
+This helps reduce false positives from performance mods and legitimate clients.

+#### Heuristic Mode

+When no known cheat client is matched but 3+ advanced framework categories are detected with a score ≥ 30, the scanner adds +10 and reports "Heuristic: unknown cheat client suspected".
+This catches novel or rebranded clients that don't match existing signatures.

 ### Special Client Handling